 - B.A. in Philosophy, Law and Ethics: Admission into the program requires a minimum 3.0 cumulative grade point average.
 The opportunity to apply for admission to the early-entry J.D. program at The University of Baltimore requires a minimum 3.35 cross-institutional cumulative grade point average. - B.S. in Business Administration, accounting concentration: Admission into the program requires a minimum 2.5 cross-institutional cumulative grade point average.
 Students interested in the Online Accounting Completer program are encouraged to have earned their A.A. or A.S. in business or a related field, or completed an A.A. or A.S.
 Maryland General Education program. - B.S. in Business Administration with a specialization in finance: Admission into the program requires a minimum 2.25 cross-institutional cumulative grade point average. - B.S. in Business Administration with a specialization in general business: Students interested in the Online General Business Completer program are encouraged to have earned their A.A. or A.S. in business or a related field, or completed an A.A. or A.S.
 Maryland General Education program.
 It is possible to apply priot to completion of the associate degree, however. - B.S. in Criminal Justice: Students interested in the Online Criminal Justice Completer program are encouraged to have earned their A.A. or A.S. in a related field, or completed an A.A. or A.S.
 Maryland General Education program.
 It is possible to apply priot to completion of the associate degree, however. - B.S. in Forensic Studies: Admission in the program requires a minimum 2.75 cross-institutional cumulative grade point average.
 An applicant eligible for admission to the B.S. in Forensic Studies program is not guaranteed an offer of admission to a specific specialization (e.g., forensic science or police science).
 Due to the limitations of facilities, staff and resources, the number of eligible applicants who can be adequately served is taken into consideration.
 As a result, offers of admission to specific specializations will be limited to the most qualified of eligible applicants.
-Admission into the forensic science concentration requires a minimum 2.5 cumulative grade point average for the seven required science courses (see forensic studies section). - B.S. in Health Management:Transfer students must have completed at least 30 college-level credits with at least a 2.0 cumulative GPA. - B.S. in Policy, Politics and International Affairs: Students interested in the Online Policy, Politics an International Affairs Completer program are encouraged to have earned their A.A. or A.S. in a related field, or completed an A.A. or A.S.
+Admission into the forensic science concentration requires a minimum 2.5 cumulative grade point average for the seven required science courses (see forensic studies section). - B.S. in Health Management: Students with 30 or more college-level courses are invited to apply as a transfer student.
+We are looking for a minimum cumulative 2.0 GPA or higher.
+Students who graduate from a Maryland Community College, and directly transfer to UBalt, are guaranteed admission.
+Students with less than 30 credits can apply as a first-time undergraduate student, but may wish to wait until 30 credits are posted.
+Speak with an admission counselor to learn more.

+- B.S. in Policy, Politics and International Affairs: Students interested in the Online Policy, Politics an International Affairs Completer program are encouraged to have earned their A.A. or A.S. in a related field, or completed an A.A. or A.S.
 Maryland General Education program.
 It is possible to apply priot to completion of the associate degree, however. - B.S. in Simulation and Game Design (Shady Grove campus): Students must have earned 60 credits or more to be eligible for enrollment entirely at this campus and/or online. - Upper-Division Certificate in Computer Programming: An A.A. (or 60 credits) or higher is required for admission. - Upper-Division Certificate in Cybersecurity: An A.A. (or 60 credits) or higher is required for admission.